stevenchen3/dots/memory-mapped-io/README.md

 I'd like to deep dive into memory-mapped file IO.

-## How computer accesses I/O devices
+## How does computer access I/O devices?

 Under the von Neumann model, three major components of a computer system: CPU, main memory and I/O devices are connected through Bus.
 And there're two complementary approaches of performing I/O